saylordotorg/course_polsc311/Unit02.md

+---
+layout: default
+title: "POLSC311: United States Foreign Policy"
+course_description: "An introduction to the theoretical concepts of American foreign policy, from the nation’s early years to today.
+Topics include military security, war and alliances, human security, climate change, food and energy security, and human rights."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Theories of International Relations and U.S. Foreign Policy**
 <span id="2"></span>
 *Social science seeks to develop theories to help explain events in